Be sure to read the updates at the bottom.

 Another more important aspect of thinking and talking about what you don’t want is the natural law of attracting what you place your attention on.
 You’ve heard the old saying, “Be careful of what you wish for because you might get it.”
 When you think about your problems and other things you don’t want, you are in effect wishing and even praying for them.
 This is known as the Law of Attraction.
 You attract into your life whatever you give your attention to.
 Incidentally, the LoA is an ancient law described in all the great religions of the world.

 This is where many psychologists or psychiatrists who may be reading this are going to get aggravated.
-This would make them angry because the Law of Attraction takes the exact opposite approach in solving psychological problems.
+This would make them angry because the Law of Attraction takes the exact opposite approach to solving psychological problems.
 Psychotherapy looks at the past for causes and solutions.
 The LoA looks at the present and future as the solution.

 The LoA is concerned with deciding what you want in the future and then living as though you have it today in order to generate the energy both internally and externally (The Universe, God, or whatever you believe) in order to bring it to you.